9 good reasons to take a break from alcohol

 When your skin is dry, it is much more likely to wrinkle and make you look older than you are.
-Plus, alcohol increases your blood flow, which can cause blood vessels in the face to dilate and burst, leaving behind red spots.
+Plus, alcohol causes blood vessels to dilate which can often leave your skin red or blotchy.
 Staying hydrated means smooth, supple skin that makes you look bright, young and fresh.
 Much better!

 4. Reduced risk of cancer and other serious diseases

-Plus, there are links between alcohol and seizures, gout, dementia, depression, high blood pressure, infectious diseases, nerve damage, liver disease… the list goes on!
-The simple act of reducing your alcohol intake may be one of the kindest things you can do for your body long term.
+There are also links between alcohol and cardiovascular disease, seizures, gout, dementia, depression, high blood pressure, infectious diseases, nerve damage, liver disease… the list goes on!
+The simple act of reducing your alcohol intake may be one of the kindest things you can do for your body in the long-term.